eldoy/sirloin/README.md

 * Support for file uploads and post body parsing
 * Fast and minimal, just around 500 lines of code
 * Integrated websocket server based on actions
+* Static file server with compression support
 * Redis pubsub for scaling your websockets
 * Reverse proxy load balancer support
-* Cookie handling
-* Optional static file server
 * Cors enabled out of the box
 * Full async / await support
 * HTTPS over SSL support
+* Cookie handling
 * Docker friendly

 Zero configuration required, create an HTTP API endpoint with only 3 lines of code.
 If you're using websockets, the [wsrecon library](https://github.com/fugroup/wsrecon) is recommended as you'll get support for auto-reconnect, promises and callbacks out of the box.